 Shining building business Co.
-Ltd. (hereinafter referred to as the Company) was incorporated in May 1990, with the approval of the Ministry of Economic Affairs.
+Ltd. (hereinafter referred to as the Company) was incorporated on May 29, 1990, with the approval of the Ministry of Economic Affairs.
 Its registered address is No.408, sec.2, Taiwan Blvd., West Dist., Taichung City, Taiwan, R.O.C.
-It is mainly engaged in the business of entrusting construction firms to build commercial buildings, rent, and sell public housing.
+It is mainly engaged in the business of entrusting construction firms to build commercial buildings, and rent, and sell public housing.
+Please refer to Note 4 (3) B for the description.